 The first phase of the NHS Covid-19 vaccination programme has started.
 When it is the right time you will receive an invitation to come forward.
 For most people this will be a letter, either from your GP or the national NHS.
 This letter will include all the information you will need to book appointments, including your NHS number.
 Please do not contact the NHS to get an appointment until you get this letter.
 Information on the vaccine is available here: https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/coronavirus-vaccine/

 The doctors welcome new patients who live within our practice area.
 No need to call or visit the practice to register.

 Medical treatment is available from the date of registration.
 Please contact reception for further information.

 The Royal College of General Practitioners has produced a useful guide for patients about the services on offer at GP Surgeries and how to access them.
 You can download the guide below.

 A Patient Guide to GP Services

-If you wish to pre-register click on the link below to open the form.
+If you wish to register click on the link below to open the form.
 When you have completed all of the details, click on the "Submit" button to mail your form to us.
-When you visit the surgery for the first time you will be asked to sign the form to confirm that the details are correct and please bring ID and proof of address.
+Please allow 2 working days for us to process your application.
+The practice will let you know once registration is complete

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.